-Investigation by the European Commission
+Investigation and consultations by the European Commission

-The measures: price adjustment and exclusion
+The measures: score adjustment and exclusion

 Scope of application

 IPI measures can only concern procurement procedures for contracts of at least EUR 15 million for works and concessions, and EUR 5 million for goods and services.
 As the IPI Regulation primarily aims at opening up public procurement markets of major trading partners of the EU, least-developed countries are in principle not concerned.